dmcgits/dmcgits.github.io/mds/GPR103/week4_notes.md

 1. Part 3 of Asessment 1
 2. Sign up for Trello, put in some cards for assignment 2
 3. Github:
-   1. Install git LFS at home too
+   1. Install git and git LFS at home too
-   1. Greate a repo on github
+   1. Greate a repository on github.
+When it asks if you want to create a .gitignore, select the Unity template from the dropdown.
-   2. Clone that empty repo to your machine
+   2. Clone that empty repo to your home computer.
-   3. Add a hello world unity project
+   3. Add a hello world unity project, or copy last week's sprite demo tower to the folder.
-   4. Configure the .gitignore file for unity projects
+   4. Add/stage all the files using either the commandline, SourceTree or GitKraken.
-   5. Stage/commit/push that project up to the server.
+   5. Commit the files and then push to github.

 ## Resources